tiefenthaler/uv-datascience-project-template/docs/blogpost_uv_data_science_project_template.md

 ## A Curated Toolkit for Modern Data Science

-The UV Data Science Project Template integrates a suite of powerful, best-in-class tools, each chosen to optimize specific parts of the data science lifecycle.
+The UV Data Science Project Template integrates a suite of powerful, best-in-class tools, each chosen to optimize specific parts of the data science project development lifecycle.

 | Tool                        | Description                                                                                       |
 |-----------------------------|---------------------------------------------------------------------------------------------------|